ambientlight/amplify-cli-action/README.md

 #### push

 Perform cloudformation deployment of your latest amplify updates.
-You are required to run this step with `configure` command prior to running this. **Note:** this won't additionally build and deploy your front-end artifacts.
+You are required to run this step with `configure` command prior to running this.

+**Note #0:** this won't additionally build and deploy your front-end artifacts.
 Use [publish](#publish) for this.
+**Note #1:** don't forget to run `amplify env pull` locally to synchronize the stacks status aftwards

 #### publish

 Perform cloudformation deployment of your latest amplify updates as well as front-end artifacts if hosting category is used in your project.
 You are required to run this step with `configure` command prior to running this.

+**Note:** don't forget to run `amplify env pull` locally to synchronize the stacks status aftwards

 #### status